The most dangerous contaminants in water are invisible. Whether you’re drinking city or well water, what you can’t see can hurt you.

 4. How do I test well water?

-Well water testing kits target contaminants common in wells.
+Kits designed for wells focus on typical groundwater contaminants.
 Why pay to test for substances like chloramine that are found only in city water?

 5. How do I test for chemicals in water?